Natalie Pierre-Joseph, MD, MPH

 BA, Wesleyan University

-1) adolescent prenatal care, birth, maternal and child health outcomes, trauma and adverse events; and
+2) Adolescent prenatal care, birth, maternal and child health outcomes, trauma and adverse events.

-I founded the Teen Centering Parenting Initiative at Teen and Tot.
-Teen Centering Parenting is an innovative, family-centered well-child medical group that has the potential to impact both adolescent mothers and their children across many physical, psychosocial, health and healthcare conditions.
+I founded the Teen Centering Parenting Initiative at Teen and Tot in 2016.
+Teen Centering Parenting is an innovative, family-centered well-child medical group that has the potential to impact both adolescent mothers and fathers, and their children across many physical, psychosocial, health and healthcare conditions.

-Following the success of Teen an Tot Clinic, I facilitated the founding of the Teen and tot student run clinic for medical students.
+Following the success of Teen and Tot Clinic, I facilitated the founding of the Teen and tot student run clinic for medical students in 2018.
 This program provides adolescent mother and child health at Boston Medical Center, by medical students.
 Medical students actively engage in patient-centered medical care under my supervision.

 Boston Medical Center